 \section{Conclusions}

-{In this paper, we have used phase-space descriptions to find qualitative features of solutions of generalized scalar field cosmologies with arbitrary potentials and arbitrary couplings to matter.
-We proved new theorems and also retrieved previous results that can be seen as corollaries of the present results.
-We presented examples and counterexamples of the Theorems proved, for scalar field potentials with small cosine-like corrections motivated by inflationary loop-quantum cosmology.
-Finally, we have used the Hubble--normalized formulation for FLRW metric and for the Bianchi I metric for a scalar field cosmology with generalized harmonic potential, nonminimally coupled to matter.
-The main difficulty is that the solution of a transcendental equation is needed.
-Additionally, the Hubble normalized equations are augmented by the Raychaudhuri equation, and the resulting system is difficult to be analyzed in the usual dynamical systems approach.
-Other approaches such as a local stability analysis, are also difficult to apply due to the oscillations entering the system via Klein--Gordon equation \cite{Fajman:2020yjb}.
-Complementary formulations based on \cite{Alho:2014fha} are implemented in a companion paper \cite{PaperII}.}
+In this paper, phase-space descriptions of generalized scalar field cosmologies with arbitrary potentials and arbitrary couplings to matter were used to find qualitative features of solutions.
+New Theorems were proved and previous results that were recovered as Corollaries of the present results were also retrieved.
+Examples and counterexamples of the Theorems were presented, considering scalar field's potentials with small cosine-like corrections motivated by loop-quantum cosmology.
+Finally, the Hubble--normalized formulation for FLRW metric and for the Bianchi I metric for a scalar field cosmology with generalized harmonic potential, non--minimally coupled to matter was used.
+The main difficulty is that a transcendental equation needs to be solved.
+Additionally, the Hubble normalized equations are augmented by the Raychaudhuri equation, and the resulting system is difficult to analyze with the usual dynamical systems approach.
+Other approaches, such as a local stability analysis, are also difficult to apply due to the oscillations entering the system via Klein--Gordon equation \cite{Fajman:2020yjb}.
+Complementary formulations based on \cite{Alho:2014fha} are implemented in a companion paper \cite{PaperII}.

 \ack